-One of Cathy’s best friends, Flonnie McKoy was also pregnant with her second child and due to deliver in early February of 1970.
-Flonnie’s husband, Pete was the base veterinarian, and he was one of my good friends.
-Cathy went into labor in the early morning hours of February 10, and I drove her to the hospital which was about 10 miles from our home in town.
-We discovered when we got to the hospital Flonnie had already checked in ahead of us and she was a little further along in her labor than Cathy.
+One of Cathy’s best friends Flonnie McKoy was also pregnant with her second child and due to deliver in early February of 1970.
+Flonnie’s husband, Pete was the base veterinarian, and he also was one of my good friends.
+Cathy went into labor in the early morning hours of February 10, and I drove her to the hospital which was about 10 miles from our home which was in town.
+We discovered when we got to the hospital Flonnie had already checked in ahead of us, and she was a little further along in her labor than Cathy.